Ketchikan International Airport: Ketchikan International Airport Ferry

 Because the international airport is on an island separated from Ketchikan, a ferry connects the airport to the city, crossing the Tongass Narrows with passengers and vehicles.
 There are two ferries serving the route between Gravina Island (the airport) and Revillagigedo Island (the city of Ketchikan).
 There are two departures in every hour in each direction.

 Ketchikan and Revillagigedo Island have no land-based connections to the mainland.
 However, it lies on Alaska Route 7, the land route whose sections are connected by the Alaska Marine Highway.

 Proposed road access

 A proposed bridge, referred to by its detractors as the "bridge to nowhere" despite its linking the city and its airport, was designed with an estimated cost of $398 million to replace the ferry.
 After protracted attention to the cost of the bridge, the United States Congress reversed its decision to fund the bridge in 2007.
 The money was transferred to the state of Alaska to determine the use of the funds.

 Airlines and destinations

 Passenger

 Alaska Airlines flies Boeing 737-700 and 737-800 jetliners into the airport.
 Alaska Airlines' flights include Boeing 737-700 passenger as well as converted all-cargo Boeing 737-700F jet freighter service.

-Cargo

-Alaska Airlines operates Boeing 737-700 jet freighters into the airport as well with service to Anchorage, Juneau, Seattle and Sitka.